bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 ## 27 - 28 Mrs.Smith's living room

 - Mrs.Smitch's living room is lager.
 There is a television in the room.
 The television is near the window.
 There are some magazines on the television.
 There is a table in the room.
 There are some newpapers on the table.
 There are some armchairs in the room.
 The armchairs are near the table.
 There is a stereo in the room.
 The stereo is near the door.
 There are some books on the stereo.
 There are some pictures in the room.
 The pictures are on the wall.

+## Come in， Amy

+- Come in, Amy.
+Shut the door, please.
+This bedroom's very untidy.

+* What must I do, Mrs. Jones?

+- Open the window and air the room.
+Then put these clothes in the wardrobe.
+Then make the bed.
+Dust the derssing table.
+Then sweep the floor.

+## Where's Sally

+- Where's Sally, Jack?

+* She's in the garden, Jean.

+- What's she doing?

+* She's sitting under the tree.

+- Is Tim in the garden, too?

+* Yes, he is.
+He's climbing the tree.

+- I beg your pardon?
+Who is climbing the tree.

+* Tim is.

+- What about the dog?

+* The dog's in the garden, too.
+It's running across the grass.
+It's running after a cat.